abercher/MRI-and-ECG-classification-ML-ETH-projects-/README.md

 On a theoretical ground, the most important lesson I gained from this, is the importance of data exploration, and in particular data visualization, because it helps processing the data in a way which makes it easier to analyze.
 In this specific case, taking only slices (selected carefully) of the MRI greatly reduced the dimension (and the noise I guess).

-The most efficient algorithm was Random Forest.
+The most efficient algorithm was AdaBoost.